Cowman History, Family Crest & Coats of Arms

 Cowman Settlers in United States in the 20th Century

-- Annie Cowman, aged 8, who emigrated to the United States from Wallsend, England, in 1910
+- Annie Cowman, aged 8, who immigrated to the United States from Wallsend, England, in 1910

-- Mary Isabella Cowman, aged 30, who emigrated to America from Wallsend, England, in 1910
+- Mary Isabella Cowman, aged 30, who immigrated to America from Wallsend, England, in 1910

 - Robert Arthur Cowman, aged 49, who landed in America from New Mills, England, in 1919

-- Robert H. Cowman, aged 33, who emigrated to the United States from Leeds, England, in 1920
+- Robert H. Cowman, aged 33, who immigrated to the United States from Leeds, England, in 1920

 - Stanley James Cowman, aged 5, who landed in America from Leeds, England, in 1920